'Diving in Lake Lanier probably is one of the most dangerous things I’ve done'

 The most important message the Fire Departments, USACE, and the Department of Natural Resources want to stress is the use of life vests.

 Regardless of how good a swimmer or boater you are, you can never handle a sudden 6-foot drop-off like Lanier has in some places.
-Nor is a good swimmer equipped to handle getting tangled up in underwater debris.
+Nor is a good swimmer equipped to handle getting tangled up in underwater debris, they said.

 MORE: Short-term rental limited in Forsyth County